 Creating a Culture of Recovery for High School Students

-When students recover from substance use disorders, relapsing is often more common than families might expect.
-Coming to terms with the likelihood is an integral part of providing meaningful support.
+For students in recovery from substance use and co-occurring disorders, relapsing is often more common than families might expect.
+Coming to terms with the likelihood of relapse is an integral part of providing meaningful support.

-“Relapse is a very real possibility, and they want to have a system in place when and if it happens,” said Andrew Finch, professor at Peabody Online and co-founder of the Association of Recovery Schools.
+“Relapse is a very real possibility, and they want to have a system in place when and if it happens,” said Andrew Finch, professor for the campus-based and digital learning programs in Human Development Counseling and co-founder of the Association of Recovery Schools.

-Recovery schools allow students to learn while in recovery from a substance use disorder or addiction in a safe environment, without sacrificing educational opportunities.
-About 40 high schools in the country are recognized as part of the Association of Recovery Schools.
-According to Finch, the mission of recovery schools focuses on a few key areas:
+Recovery high schools allow students to learn while in recovery from a substance use or co-occurring disorder in a safe environment, without sacrificing educational opportunities.
+More than 40 high schools in the country are recognized as recovery schools by the Association of Recovery Schools.
+According to Finch, recovery high schools focus on a few key areas:

 - Educating students in recovery from addiction or substance use.